openstack-archive/fuel-plugin-nova-nfs/README.md

 Limitations
 -----------

-Only on nfs volume can be defined.
+Only one nfs volume can be defined.
 So in HA deployment compute node will share the same storage backend for instances.

 Installation Guide